 The Mayor said that no one knew if the freezing rain was going to be a disaster.

 “Had we brought in our blue collars right before and used up all of our overtime, we would basically be cutting ourselves short because we’ve mandated to offer them the mandatory rest period.
 So, it’s a balancing act.
-It’s not a perfect science, but we take these concerns very seriously.”
+It’s not a perfect science, but we take these concerns very seriously.” n